 Who Has The Edge?

-It’s still very early in the season, and bringing up the rookie of the year race in May is as ridiculous as hyping up a no-hitter that is being thrown in the fifth inning – but that happens, and therefore, so shall this.
+It’s still very early in the season.
+Bringing up the rookie of the year race in May is a bit ridiculous.
+It’s like hyping a no-hitter being thrown in the fifth inning.
+Yet, it happens, and therefore, so shall this.

 Each of the four pitchers cracked MLB’s Top 50 prospects list at the beginning of the season.
 In fact, all four cracked the top 20, made their team’s rotation and have pitched well.